We were aiming for the Grammos mountain.

-I stare out the window at a sky as angry as can be.
+I stared out the window at a sky as angry as can be.
 The clouds sat solid on the unhappy scene.

 This landscape has been a sad backdrop to many conflicts caught deep within it.
 The Second World War was played out in these highlands and gullies.

-Tasos, the old man of the hotel, brings out an old, thick tin drinking flask.
-With a shaky hand he shows it to me.
+Tasos, the old man of the hotel, brought out an old, thick tin drinking flask.
+With a shaky hand he showed it to me.

-“Koita…” he says – look – and points at a bullet hole that has pierced both sides of this flask.
+“Koita…” he said – look – and pointed at a bullet hole that had pierced both sides of this flask.

-Tasos pushes the flask to his breast where it would have hung when the soldier wore it.
-He turns the old vessel over and shows me where its owner had scratched his name.
+Tasos pushed the flask to his breast where it would have hung when the soldier wore it.
+He turned the old vessel over and showed me where its owner had scratched his name.
 ‘Georgio Fabritsi’.

 Tasos was a boy when the Italians came into this village, his father and the other men had tried to fight them back.
 Tasos found the flask buried while digging the land 60 years later.
-He now spends his time trying to find the Fabritsi family back in Italy to let them have back a piece, something, a memorial of their relative.
+He said he now spends his time trying to find the Fabritsi family back in Italy to let them have back a piece, something, a memorial, of their relative.

-He scurries off, and when he comes back this time, he produces a photo.
-“Koita…” he tells me again.
-It is a new colour photo.
-It appears to be of a snake.
+He scurried off again, and when he came back this time, he produced a photo.
+“Koita…” he commanded me again.
+It was a new colour photo.
+It appeared to be of a snake.
 A snake poking its head out of a hole.

 “Ah.
-My father wants to know if this is true…” his son says to me.
+My father wants to know if this is true…” his son said to me, taking the photo.

-The weather clears slightly and so we decide we should try and make a move away from this rain-cocooned mountains.
+The weather cleared slightly and so we decided we should try and make a move away from these rain-cocooned mountains.

-Tasos stands in the doorway to say goodbye to us with his arm round his wife.
+Tasos stood in the doorway to say goodbye to us with his arm round his wife.

 When a baby is born in these rural Greek areas it is the job of one of the boys to race around each village to tell everyone in the squares and bakeries and cafes the news.
 When his wife was born, it was the 8 year old Tasos’ job to spread the word of her birth.

 He did it by telling everyone in each new village “Einai koritsi!
 Einai koritsi!” – a baby girl has been born.
-“And one day I’ll marry her!”
+“And one day I will marry her!”

 The baby girl’s family moved away, but 18 years later she returned to this village.
 And of course, Tasos fell deeply in love.
 One father asked the other father, as was the tradition then.
 And so, sure enough, the 8 year old Tasos’ prophesy came about.

-The hugging old couple wave us away as our car picks up speed freewheeling down the mountain dirt track.
+The hugging old couple waved us away as our car picked up speed, freewheeling down the mountain dirt track.

-We have an appointment to keep with a musical professor acquaintance of Giristroula’s in the village of Kryovrisi.
+We had an appointment to keep with a musical professor acquaintance of Giristroula’s in the village of Kryovrisi.